riddhi6/rsp-final/README.md

 rostopic echo odometry/filtered
 ```
 ### Move the Robot
 In a new terminal launch use either option 1 or option 2 to move the robot.
 Option 1 allows you to teleop control the robot using your keyboard (press the indicated keys in the specified terminal).
 In option 2, if you position the white ball in the gazebo environment (using translated mode of the gazebo GUI) in the view of the mobile robot's camera, the robot will follow the ball.
-View the video provided for more instructions on how to use Option 2.
+View the gif provided for more instructions on how to use Option 2.

 Terminal 4:
 ```